The Eating Of The Bulls: From The Spanish Fighting Ring To The Plate

 "They're abused even before they enter the fighting ring," she says.
 "At 9 months old, they're already tested for their aggressiveness by being provoked.
 Breeders want to see which bulls get angrier."

-Aragonés' organization opposes bullfighting, but is not against eating meat; they defend the right of all animals to live a good life.
+Aragonés' organization opposes bullfighting but is not against eating meat; it defends the right of all animals to live a good life.
 She says eating the meat of an animal who faced a "cruel death" and a "questionable upbringing" is not ethical.
 And, she argues, meat from fighting bulls shouldn't be considered ecological.

 "They're just sticking the 'ecological' label on it because they know that people are now more concerned with what they're eating," says Aragonés.
 "The bullfighting lobby is very powerful, and they're afraid of losing that tradition."